malchata/yall.js/README.md

 - `lazyClass` (default is `"lazy"`): The element class used by yall.js to find elements to lazy load.
 Change this is if a class attribute value of `lazy` conflicts with your application.
 - `throttleTime` (default is `200`): In cases where Intersection Observer isn't available, standard event handlers are used. `throttleTime` allows you to control how often the code within these event handlers fire in milliseconds.
-- `idlyLoad` (default is `false`): If set to `true`, `requestIdleCallback` is used to optimize use of browser idle time to limit monopolization of the main thread. _Note: Enabling this could cause lazily loading to be delayed significantly more than you might be okay with!
+- `idlyLoad` (default is `false`): If set to `true`, `requestIdleCallback` is used to optimize use of browser idle time to limit monopolization of the main thread. _**Note:** Enabling this could cause lazy loading to be delayed significantly more than you might be okay with!
+This option trades off some degree of seamless lazy loading in favor of optimized use of browser idle time.
 Test extensively!_
 - `idleLoadTimeout` (default is `100`): If `idlyLoad` is set to `true`, this option sets a deadline in milliseconds for `requestIdleCallback` to kick off lazy loading for an element.
+- `threshold` (default is `200`): The threshold (in pixels) for how far elements need to be within the viewport to begin lazy loading.
+This value affects lazy loading using Intersection Observer, as well as for legacy loading behavior relying on event handlers.
 - `observeChanges` (default is `false`): Use a Mutation Observer to examine the DOM for changes.
-This is useful if you're using yall.js in a single page application and want to lazy load resources for markup injected into page after the initial page render. _Note: This option is ignored if set to `true` in a browser that doesn't support Mutation Observer!_
+This is useful if you're using yall.js in a single page application and want to lazy load resources for markup injected into page after the initial page render. _**Note:** This option is ignored if set to `true` in a browser that doesn't support Mutation Observer!_
 - `observeRootSelector` (default is `"body"`): If `observeChanges` is set to `true`, the value of this string is fed into `document.querySelector` to limit the scope in which the Mutation Observer looks for DOM changes. `document.body` is inferred by default, but you can confine it to any valid CSS selector (e.g., `div#main-wrapper`).
+- `mutationObserverOptions` (default is `{childList: true}`): Options to pass to the `MutationObserver` instance.
+Read [this MDN guide](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver#MutationObserverInit) for a list of options.
+- `intersectionObserverOptions` (default is `{rootMargin: ${options.threshold}px 0%}`): Options to pass to the `IntersectionObserver` instance.
+Read [this MDN guide](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options) for a list of options. _**Note:** You are probably better off not modifying this, as doing so could drop the `rootMargin` value if you're not careful.
+Future developments will probably incorporate specific options to pass into the API to avoid detrimental effects to functionality._

+## Limitations

+Currently, yall.js doesn't provide a mechanism for error handling.
+I'm currently trying to decide if this is worth implementing.
+In the meantime, you may want to make use of an inline `onerror` handler in your code.

+Additionally, yall.js also doesn't care about placeholders.
+It won't try to minimize layout shifting for you or perform any layout calculations.
+The recommended method is to use a placeholder method such as [LQIP](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders/) or [SQIP](https://github.com/technopagan/sqip) to fill the image space prior to lazy loading in conjunction with appropriate `width` and `height` attributes on elements.
+Please check out `index.html` in the `test` folder to see how you might use placeholders in conjunction with yall.js.
+If you don't want to bother with placeholders, you can omit the `src` attribute in your lazy loading markup and yall.js will still do its job.

 ## Contributing